xpack-dev-tools/openocd-xpack/README-RELEASE.md

 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
 - add a new entry like _v0.11.0-1 prepared_
-- commit commit with a message like _CHANGELOG: prepare v0.11.0-1_
+- commit with a message like _prepare v0.11.0-1_

 Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to